RobSchilderr/nextjs-native-starter/README.md

 - No big difference in performance: If you're a skilled React developer, you can create a high-performance Capacitor app that can match or even exceed the performance of a React Native app.
 Capacitor provides access to native device features through standard web APIs, so you can leverage your existing web development skills and knowledge to build cross-platform mobile apps.
 Webview based apps on modern devices are quite performant nowadays.

-- Security: By using Supertokens for authentication and session management, you can be confident that their users' data is secure and that common security issues like XSS and CSRF attacks are mitigated.
+- Security: By using Supertokens for authentication and session management, you can be confident that your users' data is secure and that common security issues like XSS and CSRF attacks are mitigated.

 - More developers: a bigger pool of developers to collaborate with than when using Flutter or React Native.
 React is now the biggest framework on the planet and is [not dying soon](https://tkdodo.eu/blog/why-react-isnt-dying).